Get Going Guide (2026)

 How to Prepare

-• Arrive at least 1 hour early – security lines are unpredictable, and lateness damages credibility immediately
+• Arrive at least 1 hour early: security lines are unpredictable, and lateness damages credibility immediately.

-• Prepare paperwork – your Statement of Net Worth must be accurate and complete
+• Prepare paperwork: your Statement of Net Worth must be accurate and complete.

-Kids Come First
+Understand that Kids Come First

-Finances on the Table
+Understand that You’ll Put Your Finances on the Table

-• Spousal support (maintenance) – temporary and long-term
+• Spousal support (maintenance): temporary and long-term.

-• Property division – identifying, valuing, and dividing assets
+• Property division: identifying, valuing, and dividing assets.

-• Legal fees – whether one spouse should help cover attorney costs
+• Legal fees: whether one spouse should help cover attorney costs.

 Expect to provide at least 3 years of financial records through formal disclosure (tax returns, bank accounts, investments, property).